erwin-bauernschmitt/web-app-template/README.md

 ### Getting Started Locally

-To start using this template for a new project, create a new local directory for your project and clone this repo to your project's directory.
-Delete the `.git` folder to stop tracking `web-app-template`.
-You can the contents of this `README.md` too and make it specific to your project instead.
+To start using this template for a new project, you can click `Use this template` -> `Create a repository` on the GitHub page of `web-app-template` to create a new repo for your project.
+Then clone this repo to your local machine.
+You can delete the contents of this `README.md` and make it specific to your project instead.
 You will also need to create a `.env.prod` folder before you can launch Development Mode or Production Mode.
 You can just duplicate and rename `.env.dev` to start.

 ### Self-Signed Certs for Local HTTPS Testing